-Configured IP Management process allows engineers to navigate on configured contexts and also to create the configured context they want to work in for authoring configured product structure, for all engineering activities all along the product lifecycle (such as system engineering, physical product engineering and manufacturing engineering).
+Configured IP Management allows engineers to navigate on configured contexts and create the configured context they want to work in for authoring the product structure.
+This can be consistently applied for all engineering activities throughout the product lifecycle (such as system engineering, physical product engineering, and manufacturing engineering).

 Configured structure authoring is performed through operations (add, replace, delete, evolve instances) that can be assigned an effectivity.
 By using effectivities, users can specify which added or removed components correspond to which variants or evolutions of the model or of the models (in the case where multiple models have been assigned as configuration context).
 It enables sharing of a single configured structure across multiple variations and models.
-Maintaining all variations within a single configured structure aimed at optimizing configured product structure reuse, minimizing engineering efforts while enabling to deliver on-time and delivering accurate product variants to the market.
+Maintaining all variations within a single configured structure aims at optimizing configured product structure reuse, minimizing engineering efforts while enabling to deliver on time and accurate product variants to the market.

-In addition, enterprise change management authority can govern the whole change process when using Deliverables-based Program Management.
+In addition, enterprise change management authority can govern the whole change process when using Project Manager.
 The ECA can be driven by enterprise governance for a comprehensive end-to-end process.
-Companies gain a critical advantage by efficiently tracking a fast, evolving work-in-progress environment, closely monitoring activities, and controlling modifications as the product definition matures.
-Configured IP Management process provides easy and immersive access to advanced configuration and change analysis for finer structures understanding, project tracking and decision- making
+Companies gain a critical advantage by efficiently tracking fast evolving work-in-progress environment, closely monitoring activities, and controlling modifications as the product definition matures.